KanuX-14/fc-engine/.github/SECURITY.md

 * celeron55@gmail.com
 * rubenwardy@minetest.net
+* kanux.dev@gmail.com

-Depending on severity, we will either create a private issue for the vulnerability and release a patch version of Minetest, or give you permission to file the issue publicly.
+Depending on severity, we will either create a private issue for the vulnerability and release a patch version of FreeCraft, or give you permission to file the issue publicly.

 For more information on the justification of this policy, see [Responsible Disclosure](https://en.wikipedia.org/wiki/Responsible_disclosure).